Kirby Moves for 3d Gauge Theories: Plumbed three-manifolds

+We think of $S^3_\inf$ as gluing two solid tori in M-theory, and the dual 3d brane web in type IIB string theory exhibits a non-trivial phenomenon under the move of 5-branes: $\NS5 \rightarrow \D5$ and $\D5 \rightarrow \NS5$, namely the NS5 and D5 are switched on endpoints.
+We use the brane web below to illustrate:

-Therefore, identical surgery also leads to the exceptional brane web, which describes the self-dual 3d $\N=4$ $T[U(1)]$ theory with a D5-brane as shown in \eqref{specialT1}.
+Therefore, identical surgery also leads to the exceptional brane web.
+The theory given by \eqref{S3infweb} is the self-dual 3d $\N=4$ $U(1)$ theory with a hypermultiplet, as shown in \eqref{specialT1}.
+We will show in the next section that the identical surgery and the exception case $L(\pm1,1)$ are equivalent up to a Rolfsen twist.

-\textbf{$\textbf{L(1,n)}$.} Note that $L(1,n)$ for any $n\in \mathbb{Z}$ give the same three-sphere $S^3$.
-One can understand $L(1,n)$ by thinking about how to equal it to $L(1,0)$.
-This $n$ is the number of Dehn twists that redefine the circles on the complement $S^3-N(\bigcirc)$ by $\a'= \a'' + n\b''\,, \b' = \b''$, which is an equivalent surgery and this twist is called Rolfsen's twist \cite{Rolfesn:1984}.
-Taking this twist into \eqref{spheremap}, we get the images of gauge circle $\a$ and matter circle $\b$ below:
+\textbf{Three-sphere $\textbf{L(1,n)}$.} Recall that $L(1,n)$ for any $n\in \mathbb{Z}$ is the same three-sphere $S^3$, providing infinitely many equivalent framing numbers.
+A special case of $L(1,n)$ is $L(1,0)$.
+Let us show that the framing number $1/n$ leads to a special property, and this $n$ is the number of Dehn twists applied on the boundary of the complement $S^3\setminus\bigcirc$ by $\a'= \a'' + n\b''\,, \b' = \b''$.
+This provides equivalent surgeries, called Rolfsen twists \cite{Rolfesn:1984}.
+Taking this twist into \eqref{spheremap}, we get the images:

-where $(\a'', \b'')$ are meridian and longitude on the boundary of the complement of $L(1,n)$ after twist.
-Once again, the image of matter circle contains $r$ copies of the image of meridian.
-Just like Lens space $L(k,1)$, we can use the linking number constraint $\fa \cdot \fb = 2 nr +1 =\pm 1$ to find some special $r$ and $n$.
-It is better to set $r=0$, such that we always have $\fb=\b''$ for any $n$.
-If we set $nr=-1$ and then $f(\b)=r \a''$, which means the image of matter circle $\b$ is the meridian $\a''$ of the surgery circle, and in particular $r = \pm 1$ is more meaningful for the presence of matter nodes.
-Once again, this property coincides with the special case of brane web that we discussed in section \ref{sec:exceptionalcase}.

-Another way to understand this $r$-integer is the Dehn twists of $\b'$ along $\a'$, namely $\b' = \b''+t \a''\,, \a'=\a'' $, which could cancel this freedom $r$-integer in \eqref{spheremap} by setting $t=-r$, and then this returns $L(1,0)$.
-This can be interpreted as the $SL(2,\mathbb{Z})$ transformation for brane webs.
-The brane web for $L(1,n)$ can be transformed into brane webs in \eqref{specialT1}, where the matter circle $\D5$ on one endpoint of D3-brane is mapped also to a $\NS5$ on the other endpoint of D3.
-If $n=\pm1$, $r=\mp 1$, then $\fa=\mp \a''$.
-Once again, one can see $L(1,\pm1)$ are special.
-As the NS5-brane in this case can be transformed to a D5, which is shown in the first web in \eqref{L11webs}.
-Here, we use the deformation of torus to illustrate this special twist:

-The red line as the matter circle maps to either longitude or meridian when $k=\pm1$, and these two cases are S-dual to each other and should be equivalent.
-When one chiral multiplet is decoupled properly, they both lead to the same brane webs for $\bullet_{+1}-\graybox$.
+Once again, $f(\b)$ contains $r$ copies of $f(\a)$ and one can choose $r=0$ to make it simple.
+Then we have $\fb=\b''$ for any $n$, and the image of the matter circle is the longitude of complement $S^3\setminus \bigcirc$ and hence is parallel to the surgical circle $\bigcirc$.
+This twist can be reversed and allow us to return the $L(1,0)$ by applying the Dehn twist $T_{\a''}$: $\b' = \b''+t \a''\,, \a'=\a'' $, which cancels the integer $r$ in \eqref{spheremap} if setting $t=-r$.
+More details about equivalent surgeries can be found in textbooks on three-manifolds.